SkycoinProject/cxo-2/example/cxo-file-sharing/README.md

 # CXO File Sharing App

 This is example application built on top of CXO 2.0 Node for file sharing.
+Idea is that user can share file structure among other users.
+Each user is identified by pub key and must have running cxo node instance.
+Users have possibility to be subscribed to other users trough cxo node and to receive new data.
+With cxo file sharing app user is able to publish new file structure trough cxo node.
+Cxo node will notify all subscribed nodes with new data hash so that each node can download published data and save new file structure locally.

 ## Requirements

 In order to run and use file sharing app properly you must have CXO 2.0 Node installed and started.
 For more info check [CXO 2.0 Node installation guide](README.md).

+## Installation

+Run `sh example/cxo-file-sharing/install.sh` from the root of this project (_file sharing app and CLI will be installed in GOPATH/bin so make sure it's on your environment's PATH variable or use absolute path for both of them_).

 ## Structure